onqtam/headjack/docs/why/COOPERATION.md

 > "The eternal struggle between good and evil takes place within our own bodies and has since the origin of multicellular organisms roughly a billion years ago." - [David Sloan Wilson](https://www.goodreads.com/quotes/11665166-the-eternal-struggle-between-good-and-evil-takes-place-within)

+> "It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is the most adaptable to change, that lives within the means available and works co-operatively against common threats." - [Charles Darwin](https://www.azquotes.com/quote/1397543)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consequence capture